 5. Poor lighting conditions

-Philodendrons thrive in bright indirect light, and deviating from this ideal lighting condition can cause the plant to experience stunted growth.
+These plants thrive in bright indirect light, and deviating from this ideal lighting condition for your philodendron can cause it to experience stunted growth.

 To encourage philodendron growth, ensure the plant receives bright indirect light for several hours every day.